 Students who are admitted to Emory University represent the best hope for the future—the future of Emory and the far-flung communities it serves.
 These young people are bright, engaged students whose accomplishments and drive have secured them a place here.
 Yet even among those exceptional students who make it into Emory, there are those without the financial means to afford the top-notch education they aspire to and have earned.
 Emory helps them get that education.
-In 2013-14, $430,197,650 in financial aid was awarded to Emory students.
-Approximately 60% of these student scholarships, grant, loan and work awards was provided by Emory.
+In 2014-15, nearly $439 million in financial aid was awarded to Emory students.
+Approximately 59% of these student scholarships, grant, loan and work awards was provided by Emory.
 This is why scholarships are crucial to Emory.
 Philanthropic support designated to scholarships gives us the ability to create a class that includes the best students regardless of income.
 The result is a student body that better reflects the world outside our gates and, therefore, better serves that world.

 Emory is recognized as one the nation’s leading research universities.
-From deep brain stimulation to treat depression to major breakthroughs in how we collect and understand information, from developing an AIDS vaccine to curating remarkable collections at Emory’s Manuscript, Archives, and Rare Book Library, Emory is leading the way to a brighter world.
+From deep brain stimulation to treat depression to major breakthroughs in how we collect and understand information, from developing an AIDS vaccine to curating remarkable collections at the Stuart A. Rose Manuscript, Archives, and Rare Book Library, Emory is leading the way to a brighter world.
 In our labs and classrooms, in our libraries and in the field, Emory scholars—partnering with experts from proximate resources such as the U.S. Centers for Disease Control and the Alliance Theatre at the Woodruff Arts Center—are reaching deep into the human brain and far into the solar system to discover causes and cures, to unravel mysteries, and to wrap their minds around big ideas.
 With federal research awards shrinking, Emory relies on private philanthropy now more than ever to drive research efforts.

 In addition to teaching, faculty members mentor students and run programs, such as the Center for Global Safe Water and the Summer Undergraduate Research Program, that carry Emory’s mission of ethical engagement and positive transformation into communities local and global.